heroku/heroku-buildpack-python/Readme.md

 cf push my_app -b https://github.com/cloudfoundry/buildpack-python.git
 ```

-## Cloud Foundry Extensions - Offline Mode
+## Cloud Foundry Extensions - Cached Dependencies

-The primary purpose of extending the heroku buildpack is to cache system dependencies for firewalled or other non-internet accessible environments.
-This is called 'offline' mode.
+The primary purpose of extending the heroku buildpack is to cache system dependencies for partially or fully disconnected environments.
+Historically, this was called 'offline' mode.
+It is now called 'Cached dependencies'.

-'offline' buildpacks can be used in any environment where you would prefer the dependencies to be cached instead of fetched from the internet.
+'Cached' buildpacks can be used in any environment where you would prefer the dependencies to be cached instead of fetched from the internet.

-The list of what is cached is maintained in [bin/package](bin/package).
+The list of what is cached is maintained in [the manifest](manifest.yml).
+For a description of the manifest file, see the [buildpack packager documentation](https://github.com/cf-buildpacks/buildpack-packager/blob/master/README.md#manifest)

-Using cached system dependencies is accomplished by overriding curl during staging.
-See [bin/compile](bin/compile#L71-75)
+The buildpack consumes cached system dependencies during staging by translating remote urls.
+Search for 'translate_dependency_url' in this repo to see examples.

 ### App Dependencies in Offline Mode
 Offline mode expects each app to use pip to manage dependencies.
 Use `pip install` to vendor your dependencies into `/vendor`.